Doris pseudoargus (von Rapp, 1827)

 - Doris.
 In Greek mythology Doris was a sea nymph, one of the many children of Oceanus and Tethys, wife of Nereus and mother of the Nereids.

 - Pseudoargus.
 From Latin “pseudo”, false + “argus”, from the Greek Αργος (Argos), derived from αργος (argos) meaning “glistening, shining”.
 In Greek myth this name belonged to both the man who built the Argo and a man with a hundred eyes.
+For some time it was mistaken with Doris argus Philippi, 1844 nowadays a synonym of Platydoris argo, a different species, so the specific name was changed to pseudoargus, “false argo”.

 This species has a very wide distribution as it has been quoted from northern Europe, in Norway, to the Mediterranean Sea.
 In the Iberian Peninsula it has been reported in almost all coastal areas and in the Balearic islands(Cervera et al. 2004).
 In the coasts of Catalonia there are reports of this species in Llançà, in different trawling grounds like those near Blanes and Lloret de Mar, in front of Pineda de Mar and Malgrat, also in front of Barcelona and south down to the coast of Garraf, Sitges and Vilanova i la Geltrú.